NYC DCWP Scheduling Portal Re-design

 Problem

-Despite the surge in web traffic driven by FEC's marketing efforts, the appointment booking conversion rates remain low on their current website.
-This suggests that users face significant barriers preventing them from completing online bookings.
+Recently, FEC's website experienced a 300% increase in traffic driven by FEC’s marketing efforts.
+However, despite the surge in visitors, appointment booking conversion rates remain low.
+We assume that users face significant barriers preventing them from successfully completing online bookings.

-Despite the surge in web traffic driven by FEC's marketing efforts, the appointment booking conversion rates remain low on their current website.
-This suggests that users face significant barriers preventing them from completing online bookings.
+Recently, FEC's website experienced a 300% increase in traffic driven by FEC’s marketing efforts.
+However, despite the surge in visitors, appointment booking conversion rates remain low.
+We assume that users face significant barriers preventing them from successfully completing online bookings.

 Sneak peek of our final design 👀